parkr/blogsource/source/_posts/2013-02-11-downtime-is-good.markdown

 the service is probably worth trying out (once it goes back up again).
 If the service goes down and no one cares, then it probably isn't worth your time.

+So next time you see angry tweets, write down the name of that service and check it out once everything is back in order.
+In all likelihood, you will like the service, too, and you'll be angrily tweeting next time it goes down.

+It's all about perspective.